yfchen123/Airline-Satisfaction-Analysis/pastReadme.md

 I tried to use SVM however due to the vastness of my dataset, the algorithm will not terminate, so I decided to switch to a more efficient algorithm called XGBoost.

-XGBoost gives me a similar result out of the box as well so it seems to be good for this dataset:
+XGBoost gives me a similar result out of the box as well, so it seems to be good for this dataset:
 Model Evaluation on XGBoost:

   Accuracy:  0.96